-I can help you deal with post-traumatic stress, low self-esteem, lack of confidence, anxiety, panic attacks, bereavement, anger management, eating disorders, relationship problems, post-addiction and mild forms of depression.
+I can help you deal with anxiety and panic, low self-esteem, lack of confidence, panic attacks, bereavement, anger management, eating disorders, relationship problems, post-addiction, post-traumatic stress, and mild forms of depression.

 I am very happy to speak with you in advance during a short telephone call if you would like further information or to ask more questions.

 June 2016 - I have more recently undertaking further training in the field of Mindfulness, so I can help you if you would like to gain more focus, relaxation or just de-stress.
 I am also competent in dealing with issues around sleep and insomnia.